immutable/deckstring/README.md

 ## Version 1

-All these fields are varints encoded according to the google protobuf standard.
+All these fields are protobuf varints.

 First, ```god```, where ```god``` is the varint encoding of the god's name represented according to the following table: